HimbeerserverDE/www/static/md/contact.md

 The communication channels are sorted by personal preference, security and availability.

-Please submit bug reports or feature requests to my GitHub repositories.
+Please submit bug reports or feature requests to my Codeberg repositories.
-Future projects will be published on [Codeberg](https://codeberg.org) including issue tracking and pull requests.
+If the project is still hosted on GitHub please use that if you already have an account.
 In short, submit issues or PRs to the project's external mirror.

 You may also contact me directly if you prefer not to use those code forges.